ehsanidev/ehsanidev/README.md

 # Hi, I'm Zahra! 👋

-I'm a **Frontend Developer** with a passion for building beautiful, responsive, and user-friendly web applications.
-I love turning ideas into reality using the latest web technologies. 🚀
+I'm a **Frontend Developer** passionate about building beautiful, responsive, and user-friendly web applications.
+I'm currently looking for my **first job opportunity** to join a team where I can contribute, learn, and grow as a developer. 🚀

+---

+## About Me 👩‍💻

+- 🌱 **I'm a Fast Learner**: I’m always eager to learn new technologies and improve my skills.
+- 🎯 **I Love Clean Code**: Writing clean, maintainable, and efficient code is my priority.
+- 🛠️ **I Build Things**: From small projects to full-fledged applications, I enjoy turning ideas into reality.
+- 🤝 **Team Player**: I thrive in collaborative environments and love working with others to solve problems.

 ---